hsf-training/hsf-training-singularity-webpage/_episodes/08-bonus-episode.md

 ## Singularity Container for python packages

 Python packages can be installed using a Singularity image.
-The following example illustrates how to write an definition file for building an image containing python packages.
+The following example illustrates how to write a definition file for building an image containing python packages.

 ```text
 BootStrap: docker